wolfjn1/nerdy-tutor-dashboard/CLEANUP_SUMMARY.md

 - All production assets and styling

 ## Result
 The project is now clean and contains only the production-ready code and essential development files.

+## Additional Cleanup (January 26, 2025 - Part 2)
+After initial deployment:
+- Fixed build error by removing `SupabaseConnectionTest` import from admin page
+- Removed debug console.log statements from:
+  - `app/(dashboard)/dashboard/page.tsx`
+  - `lib/auth/auth-context.tsx`
+- Removed debug info section from `app/(dashboard)/dashboard/dashboard-client.tsx`
+- All debugging artifacts have been completely removed from the codebase